- About Us

 - Helpline & Resources

-By 2009, NAO was over 500 members strong and began tackling advocacy issues to advance the sector and get the stories of the good works of nonprofits in front of policy makers, the media, and other opinion leaders.
-There was growing interest by funders and partners to see a more robust and more active statewide association serving the nonprofit sector and representing its interests in the public policy arena.
+NAO began as a program of the Portland based nonprofit, Technical Assistance for Community Services (TACS), founded in 1977.
+In 2009, the NAO program was already over 500 members strong and began tackling advocacy issues to advance the sector and get the stories of the good works of nonprofits in front of policy makers, the media, and other opinion leaders.
+There was growing interest by funders and partners to see a more robust and more active statewide association serving nonprofits and representing its interests in the public policy arena.
 The Nonprofit Association of Oregon became the official identity and business model for the organization in 2010 after an extensive strategic planning process.

 We are grateful to the friends and supporters who helped build and shape NAO, including TACS co-founders Kay Sohl and Jean DeMaster; Board members who have given their time, expertise, and financial support; and the many consultants and trainers who continue to share their expertise with our members and clients.
 We are especially grateful to members of the funding community who provide core operating support of our work, including: The Ford Family Foundation, Meyer Memorial Trust, M.J.
 Murdock Charitable Trust, and The Oregon Community Foundation.